 A model has been developed for natural convection heat transfer in the concentric spherical enclosure with isothermal conditions on the inner (heated) and outer (cooled) boundaries.
-The model is based on three limiting case solutions, corresponding to the diffusive limit, laminar boundary layer convection and transition flow convection.
-A full validation with published numerical and experimental results has demonstrated the effectiveness of the model for a wide range of diameter ratios and Rayleigh number, with an average RMS difference of 2 - 3 %.
+The model is based on three limiting case solutions, corresponding to the diffusive limit, laminar boundary-layer convection, and transition flow convection.
+A full validation with published numerical and experimental results has demonstrated the effectiveness of the model for a wide range of diameter ratios and Rayleigh number, with an average rms difference of 2-3%.
+Because it is formed based on asymptotic solutions for limiting geometry cases, the model is applicable to a wide range of diameter ratios; however, because the model has been validated using air data only it is recommended that only fluids with Prandtl number values near unity be considered.
 The modeling procedure developed for this fundamental geometry will provide the basis for future analyses of more complex enclosure configurations.